kuzzleio/documentation/src/sdk-reference/go/1/document/mUpdate/index.md

 order: 200
 ---

-# mUpdate
+# MUpdate

-Updates documents in the persistent data storage.
+Updates multiple documents.

-Returns a partial error (with status 206) if one or more documents can not be updated.
+Returns a partial error (error code 206) if one or more documents can not be updated.

-Conflicts may occur if the same document gets updated multiple times within a short time on a database cluster.
-When this happens, Kuzzle answers with an error that clients have to handle.
+Conflicts may occur if the same document gets updated multiple times within a short timespan in a database cluster.
 You may set the `retryOnConflict` optional argument with a positive integer, asking Kuzzle to retry updating the document that number of times before rejecting the request with an error.

 ## Arguments